AI Visibility Audit

 Priority Finding Impact Timeline

-Fix: Verify rendering method by disabling JavaScript in Chrome DevTools and checking that all commercial pages still display full content.
-A quick test with curl or wget against the top 10 commercial pages will reveal any CSR dependencies.
+Fix: Verify rendering by disabling JavaScript in Chrome DevTools and checking that key product and Comparison pages still display full content.
+Alternatively, use Google's URL Inspection tool in Search Console.

 Click any row to expand full issue/fix detail.